 - More than 7.6 million people receive Supplemental Security Income (SSI), a program run by Social Security that provides cash assistance to older, blind and disabled people with very low incomes.
 About 2.3 million people age 65 and over receive SSI.

 Keep in mind

 - You must have spent a certain amount of time in work in which you paid Social Security taxes to qualify for retirement benefits or SSDI.
 That's not the case with SSI — eligibility is based on financial need and your age or medical condition.

 - It's possible to receive both Social Security benefits and SSI, if you qualify for both.
-About 2.6 million people did in May 2021.
+More than 2.5 million people did in April 2022.